 When you create a file to use as input to the Import Roles wizard, you must follow the column layout defined in Table 11-9.
-In addition, you must also follow the CSV file format described in Section 11.6.2, "Required CSV File Format," on page 405.
+In addition, you must also follow the CSV file format described in Section 11.6.2, "Required CSV File Format," on page 346.

 Column Number Field Name Description

 1 role level Required field.
 Valid role levels are: 10, 20, and 30.

 10: Permission Role

 • 20: IT Role

 30: Business Role

 If an invalid role level is specified, the wizard writes the role record to the error file.
 It does not create the role.

 For example:

 30

 2 sub-container Optional field.
-The name of the sub-container relative to the role level.
-The wizard creates any sub-containers that do not exist.
-There is no limit on the number of sub- containers, but five levels is the recommended maximum depth.
+The name of the subcontainer relative to the role level.
+The wizard creates any subcontainers that do not exist.
+There is no limit on the number of subcontainers, but five levels is the recommended maximum depth.

 For example:

 "System\OTB"

+3 id Required field.
+The role's identifier (CN).
+This name must be unique within the role level.
+If the CSV file contains multiple rows with the same ID, the wizard imports and creates a record for the first one it encounters.
+It then writes any subsequent records with the same ID to the error file.

+For example:

+"Doctor"